 Our liberation is inextricably bound to one another.
-We believe it is a fundamental articulation of resistance to engage in collectively healing wounds that have been placed on us by institutionalized forms of violence.
+We have a shared experience of being targeted by overlapping modalities of structural violence.
+We believe it is a fundamental articulation of resistance to also engage in collectively healing wounds that have been placed on us by these forms of violence.

 We hope to create a sacred space in which contributors feel safe, supported, nurtured, and celebrated in sharing their narratives in a way that is authentic to them.
 We do not, in any capacity uphold expectations of respectability politics, nor do we tolerate policing one another in harmful ways.
 We hope for this space to be one in which we can honor and show up unapologetically in the embodiment of our truths.

-We believe that it is crucial to center love and compassion in our movements; especially as women and femmes of color of all genders who are subject to intersecting forms of institutional, mental, emotional, and interpersonal violence which are rooted in falsehoods that insist we are not worthy of love.
-We are all infinitely worthy of an abundance of love; we prioritize compassion, gentleness, and affirmation in the ways we manage this blog.
+As women and femmes of color of all genders who are subject to intersecting forms of institutional, mental, emotional, and interpersonal violence which are rooted in falsehoods that insist we are not worthy of love, we believe that it is crucial to center love and compassion in our movements; .
+We are all infinitely worthy of an abundance of love; we prioritize radical compassion, fierce gentleness, brutal softness, and loving affirmation in the ways we manage this blog.

 We believe it is insufficient to merely reference intersectionality as an aspect of community building; it is crucial that community-building frameworks begin with honoring intersectionality as a fundamental organizing axis that is necessary in developing a critically engaged, anti-oppressive, & accountable community.

 We are committed to actively disrupting and interrogating, white supremacist, western, colonial-informed heteropatriarchal notions of health and ways of being in the world.
 We seek to reclaim and re-center the experiences of women and femme people of color, trans, gender non-conforming, queer, working class, immigrant, sick & disabled, and third world women & femmes.